Advarra Institutional Review Board Mission

-Advarra’s institutional review board (IRB) members have extensive, diverse backgrounds, including service on institutional, academic and independent IRBs.
-Members of the Advarra IRBs are versed in examining research for its ethical implications, including research involving vulnerable populations such as pediatrics, critically ill and cognitively impaired participants.
+Advarra’s institutional review board (IRB) members have extensive, varied backgrounds, including service on institutional, academic, and independent IRBs.
+This diverse membership ensures we hear the full range of ethical perspectives, and we maintain a network of consultants to provide additional insights when necessary.
+Members of the Advarra® IRBs are versed in examining research for its ethical implications, including research involving vulnerable populations such as pediatrics, critically ill, and cognitively impaired participants.

-Review groups and service teams include scientists who have pioneered techniques, methodologies and discoveries in their fields.
-Advarra synthesizes this deep expertise and commitment to review excellence across all therapeutic areas, and continues to set the standard for review services in areas such as oncology and neurology.
+Review groups and service teams include scientists who have pioneered techniques, methodologies, and discoveries in their fields.
+Advarra synthesizes this deep expertise and commitment to review excellence across all therapeutic areas, and continues to set the standard for review services in areas such as oncology.

-- Daily IRB meetings to ensure timely review and response
+- Multiple daily IRB meetings to ensure timely review and response

 - Priority review meetings when needed